TOKYO & NEW YORK--(BUSINESS WIRE)--

 XTANDI (enzalutamide) is an androgen receptor inhibitor indicated for the treatment of patients with castration-resistant prostate cancer.

-Important Safety Information for XTANDI® in CRPC
+Important Safety Information for XTANDI® for Castration-Resistant Prostate Cancer (CRPC)

 Warnings and Precautions